 If using cutaway, cut the stabilizer off the back leaving a small margin around the design.
 Or, tear away the stabilizer if you used tearaway like me.
 Don’t be too rough with it as hard tugging may disrupt some of the stitches.

 Then, tear the water-soluble topping off the top of your blanket.
-Any topping that doesn’t tear off will be washed away with water.
+Any topping that doesn’t tear off can be washed away with water.
 I also dipped my blanket in water to remove the blue marks from the front.

-Cute Embroidered Blanket: All Done!
+Cute Embroidered Blanket: Done!